 Who were these gods, goddesses, monsters, and tragic heroes?
 What did they look like?

 What symbols represented the characters?
-What setting held their stories?

-Not only did my students dig deep into characterization, they might have told you they enjoyed it.
+Not only did my students dig deep into characterization, but they might have told you they enjoyed it.

 Fast forward a few years.
 After finishing up another book on Greek Mythology, I mentioned this project to my children.

-Once again, spread across the floor, I watched children play with characterization.
-They thought about how Poseidon might stand, what Athena would
+Once again, large pieces of paper were on the floor; I watched children play with characterization.
+They thought about how Poseidon might stand, what Athena would hold, what each character would wear, and what objects or symbols best represented them.

-We did some research, recalled what we’d learned in the different books and movies we recently experienced and spent a good part of the day immersed in our character’s body biography.
+We did some research, recalled what we’d learned in the different books and movies we recently experienced, and spent a good part of the day immersed in our character’s body biography.

 A body biography is a project a child or teen can create for any character in any story.
 It invites students to find and recall clues about who a character is.
-Add in a little research or more books and movies, and watch their findings come together life-sized.
+Add a little research or more books and movies, and watch their findings come together life-sized.

 Want to give it a try?